-When choosing between Namecheap or GoDaddy (or any domain provider, really) – I always consider the overall experience of purchasing, using, and navigating the site.
-I’ll dive into a couple specifics, but I want to list out some things I like and don’t like about both Namecheap and GoDaddy.
+When choosing between Namecheap or GoDaddy (or any domain registry, really) – I always consider the overall experience of purchasing, using, and navigating the site.
+I’ll dive into a couple of specifics, but I want to list out some things I like and don’t like about both Namecheap and GoDaddy for domain registration.

 - Very straightforward checkout process

-- Domain manger opens separate window – and feels weird like the domains are off-site
+- Domain manager opens a separate window – and feels weird… like the domains are off-site

 - Clean color scheme – but cluttered with upsells